 World Youth Foundation seeks to create opportunities for youth to get involved and grow, regardless of where they are in the world.
 Our activities include engagement in dialogues, conferences, training, seminars, exchange programmes, consultative and knowledge based research.
 Our activities support our programmes in knowledge sharing, capacity building, civic engagement, educational and cultural exchanges, local outreach programmes among others.

 The International Conference on “Youth, Ocean and SDG14”is a follow up to the International Workshop on Climate Change “Youth Action on Climate Change” organized in May 2015.
-The International Conference is a joint effort with various agencies.
+The International Conference is held in collaboration with Young Environmental Forum, International Youth Council and with various agencies.
 This year’s programme will provide an opportunity for young people from around the globe to discuss, find solutions, share best practices and develop innovative projects on ocean issues pertaining to marine pollution, climate change related impacts on the oceans, sustainable blue economy, coral reefs, fisheries among others.
 The aim is to discuss how young people can play a role in contributing to ocean and marine conservation and take action to maintain the sustainability of the maritime environment

 This five (5) day event will provide an opportunity for young people from around the globe to come together to gain valuable experience on how to broaden their ocean network, lead projects and campaigns, inspire their friends and community about ocean sustainability, and push their skills and ambitions to the next level.